tokenika/tokenika.github.io/WarsawBlock.md

     While other systems definitely require a second layer of processing to be able to scale, EOS offers enormous processing power in its primary layer.
 This is the result of the following features:

     - EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed number of block producers.
-As a result, time intervals between blocks are exactly 3 seconds, and with an improved server infrastructure can be reduced even more.
-It’s worth noting that despite this limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).
+Time intervals between blocks are exactly 3 seconds and to become a block producer you just need to have a server hardware efficient enough to keep up with the demand.
+If you don't you are voted out.

+      But this does not mean you need a datacenter to be able to trust no-one and run a full node.
+EOS enables [partial evaluation of blockchain state](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#partial-evaluation-of-blockchain-state).
+This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.

     - EOS blockchain maintains *consensus over events* instead the common approach of *consensus over state*.
 As a result, it takes longer to restart a network node but on the other hand transaction processing is much quicker.
 This is a very beneficial trade-off, as node restarting is a rare event, while efficient transaction processing is what's needed most of the time.

     - Currently all blockchains rely upon sequential processing of transactions; this fundamentally limits the throughput of a blockchain to the computational capacity of a single CPU core.
 EOS architecture has been designed as [multi-threaded on the very fundamental level](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#deterministic-parallel-execution-of-applications).
 Not everything can be executed in this way (e.g. managing an order book of a decentralized exchange), but those things which can (e.g. validating a smart-contract's preconditions) are subject of parallel processing.
 EOS is extremely fast in sequential processing and gets an extra boost when the parallel processing mode kicks in.
-    - EOS enables [partial evaluation of blockchain state](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#partial-evaluation-of-blockchain-state).
-This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.
-The assumption is that everyone should not have to run everything, especially if they only need to use a small subset of the applications.

   * <u>Addressing a much wider context</u>

     In EOS smart-contracts are treated as a very broad phenomena.
-The assumption is that human errors in smart-contracts are unavoidable, so there needs to be a built-in mechanism which handle such cases.
+The assumption is that human errors in smart-contracts are unavoidable, so there needs to be a built-in mechanism which handles such cases.
 EOS will have:

     * a constitution encoded in the blockchain,
-    * arbitration for resolving disputes
+    * arbitration for resolving disputes,
     * and stakeholders voting on important decisions.

     Had *The DAO* incident happened on EOS, there would be a clear procedure to follow to resolve the issue in an orderly manner.
 It’s clear that EOS is designed with the needs of serious businesses in mind: before they commit their resources and their precious reputation to a large blockchain project, they need to be sure there is an emergency procedure in case things get out of control.

+    Regarding blockchain governance, EOS consensus mechanism is designed just for that.
+Decisions can be made quickly, yet the ultimate power rests with the shareholders.
+Block producers have a strong motivation to make the right decisions and signal their intentions properly, or they get voted out.
+Strategic choices (e.g. the level of inflation) are decided directly be shareholders.

   * <u>Complete operating system</u>